 What is maintenance?

-Cloud SQL instances need occasional updates to fix bugs, prevent security exploits, perform upgrades.
+Cloud SQL instances need occasional updates to fix bugs, prevent security exploits, and perform upgrades.
 After applying updates, Cloud SQL restarts the instances, which can cause a disruption in service.
 During maintenance, HA primary instances do not fail over to standby instances.

 What are maintenance windows?